robin48gx/general_python_programming/readme.md

 in the 1950's and 60's.
 At first all the insects died off and the farmers had far better crop yields (but also poisoned all the fish in the rivers and killed many wild birds).
-But, a tiny proportion of the insects, through the natural chaos of DNA mutation, because resistant.
+But, a tiny proportion of the insects, through the natural chaos of DNA mutation, became resistant.
 This tiny proportion that could cope with DDT, having no competition with other insects, grew in population rapidly and after a few years caused worse crop yields than before DDT was introduced.
 Anyone interested in this should read "Silent Spring" by "Rachel Carson"